Updated in 2016 to reflect new statistics.

 During National Geographic Channel’s “Untamed Americas” the magazine asked travelers to capture some of the most beautiful landscapes in the continents.
 The winning contestants received a National Geographic camera bag filled with a Nikon D3100 and a subscription to National Geographic Magazine.

 To promote the release of the Swatch New Gent Lacquered watch, Swatch gave the authors of the best photos #fromthestreets the new product.
-The giveaway seemed extremely effective as the brand actually has more followers on Instagram than on Twitter.
+The giveaway seemed extremely effective as the brand has more followers on Instagram than on Twitter.

 Lipton ran a contest that spanned across 11 countries and in seven different languages, with a Grand Prize being a safari trip to Kenya, during four-weeks in 2013.
 Followers simply uploaded an image that applied to a weekly hashtag word.
-Users could also Facebbok to enter and submit their entry.
+Users could also Facebook to enter and submit their entry.

 Heineken partnered with renowned agency Wieden+Kennedy for the first ever Instagram-based interactive scavenger hunt.
 Instead of receiving pictures on Instagram, Heineken posted images on its account as a starting point for the scavenger hunt.
-After deciphering clues, fans hastagged the correct answer for a prize that included tickets to the US Open Final.
+After deciphering clues, fans hashtagged the correct answer for a prize that included tickets to the US Open Final.

 1. Ben & Jerry’s